ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

 </div>

 ## News
 - Nov.
-2024: [Our FPGA attack paper](https://dl.acm.org/doi/10.1145/3576915.3616606) was selected as the Runner-Up for the Technical Contribution Award during the CSAW '24 Applied Research Competition.
+2024: [Our FPGA attack paper](https://dl.acm.org/doi/10.1145/3576915.3616606) was selected as the Runner-Up for the Technical Impact Award during the CSAW '24 Applied Research Competition.
 - Oct.
 2024: [Our FPGA attack paper](https://dl.acm.org/doi/10.1145/3576915.3616606) was selected as a finalist in the CSAW '24 Applied Research Competition (15 out of 194 submissions).
 - Aug.
 2024: I presented our [evaluation for LLM for code analysis](https://chongzhoufang.github.io/files/security2024slides.pdf) at Usenix Security'24 in Philadelphia.
 - Jun.
 2024: Our paper about defence against bit-flip attacks was accepted by Usenix Security 2024.